D.C. Sounds: Four Tracks for January

 January 20, 2023 @ 12:00pm

-Start your new year off with some new music care of four DMV area artists.
-This month we’ve got a wide array of styles and genres, from hyperspecific and timely hip hop to hallucinatory ambient to gentle folk rock and icy post punk.
+Start your new year off with some new music from four DMV area artists.
+This month we’ve got a wide array of styles and genres, from hyperspecific and timely hip hop to hallucinatory ambient to gentle folk rock and icy post-punk.
 Let’s dig in!

 There are not a lot of hip hop tracks out there about seasonal depression, so of course prolific D.C. rapper Ardamus went ahead and crafted a banger all about that post-holiday malaise that makes January one of the worst months of the year.
 The closing track on his recently released holiday-themed LP “The Winter Goldbrick Olympian,” “Happy Winter Blues” features Ardamus and Andrew trading verses, riffing on the mid-Winter doldrums over a warped rock sample, a perfectly off-kilter bit of production from Height Keech. ardamus.bandcamp.com/album/the-winter-goldbrick-olympian